 In other words our only interest is in getting bugs fixed.
 All other information submitted to the security list and any followup discussions of the report are treated confidentially even after the embargo has been lifted, in perpetuity.

-The security team does not normally assign CVEs, nor do we require them for reports or fixes, as this can needlessly complicate the process and may delay the bug handling.
-If a reporter wishes to have a CVE identifier assigned ahead of public disclosure, they will need to contact the private linux-distros list, described above.
-When such a CVE identifier is known before a patch is provided, it is desirable to mention it in the commit message if the reporter agrees.
+The security team does not assign CVEs, nor do we require them for reports or fixes, as this can needlessly complicate the process and may delay the bug handling.
+If a reporter wishes to have a CVE identifier assigned, they should find one by themselves, for example by contacting MITRE directly.
+However under no circumstances will a patch inclusion be delayed to wait for a CVE identifier to arrive.

 The Linux kernel security team is not a formal body and therefore unable to enter any non-disclosure agreements.